tastejs/PropertyCross/README.md

 The Application
 ---------------

-The app, which is implemented by each framework for each mobile platform, is tool for searching UK property listings.
+The app, which is implemented by each framework for each mobile platform, is a tool for searching UK property listings.
 This application was selected because it is non-trivial, multi-screen and makes use of a number of device capabilities including page navigation, geolocation, storage and web services.